 5. Los Prisioneros

-They’re almost certainly the biggest Chilean rock band ever, peaking during the 80s along with many other rock artists in their respective regions.
+Next, we have Los Prisioneros, who are considered one of the most influential bands/artists to ever come from Chile.
+They’re almost certainly the biggest Chilean rock band ever, peaking during the 9180s along with many other rock artists in their respective regions.

-The band found their first big commercial success with their second album, Pateando Piedras, released in 1986.
+The group originally consisted of three childhood friends: Jorge González, Claudio Narea, and Miguel Tapia.
+They found their first big commercial success with their second album, Pateando Piedras, released in 1986.

-They enjoyed about six years in the limelight before disbanding in 1992 and continuing their careers as solo musicians.
+Their “We Are Sudamerican Rockers” was the first ever music video on the Latin broadcast of MTV.
+Los Prisioneros enjoyed about six years in the limelight before disbanding in 1992 and continuing their careers as solo musicians.

 6. Los Enanitos Verdes

-At number six on our list we have Los Enanitos Verdes, a Latin rock band that started in Argentina as three friends playing for fun.
+At number six on our list, we have Los Enanitos Verdes, a Latin rock band that started in Argentina as three friends playing for fun.

 The original members at the founding of the band in 1979 were Marciano Cantero, Felipe Staiti, and Daniel Piccolo.
 They eventually added Sergio Embrioni and Tito Davila to their line-up in 1984, and that’s when they started to really blow up.

 The group’s first real success was their self-titled album released in 1984, which they quickly followed up in 1986 with an even bigger success, Contrarreloj.
+They continued this success with short spurts of growth over the next 12 years.

-The group was successful, with short spurts of growth over the next twelve years.
 In 1998, they released the album Tracción Acústica through an American record label, which remains their most popular album to date, marking their only Grammy nomination.

 7. Molotov